 - 1/2 cup Parmesan cheese

-- Place zucchini, beans, mushrooms, and onion in food processor or blender and blend smooth.
-(I mince mine by hand...yikes!
-I NEED a food processor for this)
+Place zucchini, beans, mushrooms, and onion in food processor or blender and blend smooth.

-- Mix just until properly mixed together. (eggs should be properly incorporated)
+Mix with eggs, oats, cheese, and seasoned salt just until properly mixed together. (eggs should be properly incorporated)

-- Roll into 2 inch diameter balls and place into hot oiled pan at medium-high heat.
+Gently roll into 2 inch to 2 1/2 inch diameter patties (about 1/2 inch thick) and place into hot oiled pan at medium-high heat.

 - Cook for 4 minutes on each side at med-high heat.

-Serve on a toasted but with slaw on top (optional, of course :))
+Serve on a toasted but with greens on top (optional, of course :))

 I often make half of the recipe, save the mixture and make the other half the next day.